Pickra/copy-code-block/README.md

 If you supply `lang: 'auto'`, this will tell highlight.js to attempt to automatically choose a language from whichever ones are loaded.

-NOTE: the `textColor` option doesn't affect the text color when using syntax highlighting.
-It will still affect the `.copyButton`, assuming you haven't used `buttonTextColor` or `copyButtonOutline`.

 #### Syntax highlighting for specific code segments.
 For an idea of how to do this look at [the custom html example](./examples/customHtml.js) or [the custom rust example](./examples/rust.stories.js#L23).

-Note that any camelCase color gets converted to hyphen-case, such as `metaString` getting converted to `meta-string` in the rust example.
+NOTE: that any camelCase color gets converted to hyphen-case, such as `metaString` getting converted to `meta-string` in the rust example.

 For a complete list of `hljs` classes, see [their CSS class reference](https://github.com/highlightjs/highlight.js/blob/master/docs/css-classes-reference.rst#stylable-classes).
 To see which classes are used by a specific language, find the language [from the complete list](https://github.com/highlightjs/highlight.js/tree/master/src/languages) and look for properties called `className`.